JoshuaWise/nodemark/README.md

 ## Statistical Significance

-When running a benchmark it's important to generate statistically significant results.
+In benchmarking, it's important to generate statistically significant results.
 Thankfully, `nodemark` makes this easy:

 * The margin of error is calculated for you.
 * The benchmarker ignores samples taken before v8 has a chance to optimize things ([JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation)).